 Run Vantage Express on VMware

 This how-to shows how to gain access to a Teradata database by running it on your local machine.
-There are many ways to install Teradata.
-This document optimizes for the lowest time to first query without spending money on cloud resources.
 Once you finish the steps you will have a working Teradata Vantage Express database on your computer.

 A computer using one of the following operating systems: Windows, Linux or Intel-based MacOS.

 30GB of disk space and enough CPU and RAM to be able to dedicate at least one core and 6GB RAM to the virtual machine.